vrk-kpa/suomifi-ui-components/src/core/Table/Table.md

 Also provide a `rowSelectionCheckboxLabel` to each row object to give an accessible label to the selection Checkbox/RadioButton.

-You can control the selected rows programmatically by using the `controlledSelectedRowIds` prop as shown in the second example below.
+You can control the selected rows programmatically by using the `controlledSelectedRowIds` prop as shown in the third example below.

 ```jsx
 import { Table, Link, Button } from 'suomifi-ui-components';